LavredisG/NTUA-Analysis-and-Design-of-Information-Systems/README.md

 # NTUA-Analysis-and-Design-of-Information-Systems
-This is a repo for the "Analsysis and Design of Information Systems" Project (2023-2024), which compares 2 timeseries databases, InfluxDB and TimescaleDB.
+This is a repo for the <code>Analysis and Design of Information Systems</code> Project (2023-2024), which compares 2 timeseries databases, InfluxDB and TimescaleDB.
+It contains instructions to set the environment up, scripts to automate the execution of commands in order to avoid repetitive work and the results of our investigation in PNG form.
+Since it uses the commands provided by <a href="https://github.com/timescale/tsbs">TSBS</a>, readers should first read that README, before proceeding here for a better understating of the commands and the environment we set.

 The following instructions set up the project in Ubuntu 16.04 machines.
-If that's not the case, links for the respective guides are provided below to support your machine.
+If that's not the case for you, links for the respective guides are provided below to support your machine.